Skip to main content

 Detected: Greenhouse (stripe), 142 jobs

 The detect_ats service first tries to parse a known ATS URL pattern (boards.greenhouse.io/*, jobs.lever.co/*, jobs.ashbyhq.com/*, *.myworkdayjobs.com/*, careers.smartrecruiters.com/*).
 If the input is a bare slug, it probes each provider's public API and keeps the first one that responds with a non-empty board.
-One input, five providers covered, a collapsible "Advanced" pane preserves manual entry for the edge cases.
+That's one input covering five providers, and a collapsible "Advanced" pane preserves manual entry for the edge cases that don't fit the pattern.

 Making the scan button fast

-Fanning out across 49 sources exposed a chain of bottlenecks none of which were visible with ten Greenhouse boards.
-A single scan started the day at 48 seconds and ended at 8, through three targeted fixes: concurrent polling with asyncio.gather, batched Supabase writes to collapse the N+1 round-trip pattern, and asyncio.to_thread on every .execute() so supabase-py's sync client stops blocking the event loop.
+Fanning out across 49 sources exposed a chain of bottlenecks, none of which had shown up with ten Greenhouse boards.
+A single scan started the day at 48 seconds and ended it at 8, through three targeted fixes: concurrent polling with asyncio.gather, batched Supabase writes to collapse the N+1 round-trip pattern, and asyncio.to_thread on every .execute() so supabase-py's sync client stops blocking the event loop.

-The first fix did nothing on its own, which is the most instructive part of the story.
-That walk-through lives in its own blog post: asyncio.gather is not enough for a sync client.
+The most instructive bit is that the first fix did nothing at all on its own.
+I wrote the whole walk-through up separately: asyncio.gather is not enough for a sync client.

 Auth across two runtimes

-The scraper runs unattended on a cron schedule, so it needs a credential that does not expire.
-The dashboard runs in a browser, so it should not hold a long-lived API key.
+The scraper runs unattended on a cron schedule, so it needs a credential that doesn't expire.
+The dashboard runs in a browser, so it shouldn't be holding a long-lived API key.

 The FastAPI service accepts either, and both paths are constant-time: